 Your Pug wants to please you and will enjoy learning and performing tricks that stimulate its mental and physical capabilities.
 The old adage “You can’t teach an old dog new tricks” just isn’t true – your dog is a life-long learner.
 You’ll want to take advantage of trick training as a way to keep your Pug from inventing its own tricks to play on you!

-Like other types of training, trick training requires a great deal of patience and practice, and frequent and lavish rewards for the right behaviors.
+Like other types of training, trick training requires a great deal of patience and practice, and frequent and lavish rewards for the right behaviours.
 Pugs can lose focus or become bored with tasks it finds uninteresting – just like people.
 It helps to choose tricks your dog will find fun to perform.

 Teach the focus command prior to trick training, as well as basic obedience skills the tricks are based on.
 Train only one trick at a time, starting with easy ones, and pace your training to your dog’s learning pace.